-The ADA works closely with public health agencies, state dental programs and other public health leaders to ensure oral health promotion and disease prevention are addressed at the population, community, individual and professional levels.
+The ADA works closely with lawmakers, regulators, public health officials, and others to ensure oral health promotion and disease prevention are addressed at the population, community, individual and professional levels.
 These efforts include:

 Letters & Testimony

 - June 18, 2013—Letter (PDF) commenting on the U.S. Preventive Services Task Force draft evidence report and recommendation statements on prevention of dental caries in children from birth through age five years.